McConnell will have to pivot after likely Kentucky primary win

 “This is ground zero for the conservative movement,” said Katherine Hudgins of the 9.12 Project Tennessee, a volunteer who traveled to southern Kentucky.

-But however much the Tea Party, a movement advocating small government and fiscal austerity, may have shaken up the Republican Party, its record in primary contests is weak.
-To date, its sole primary victory over a sitting U.S. senator was against Richard Lugar of Indiana in 2012.
+But however much the Tea Party, a movement advocating small government and fiscal austerity, may have shaken up the Republican Party, it’s hard to defeat a sitting senator in a primary.

+Tea Party-backed candidates knocked off Indiana’s Richard Lugar in a 2012 primary and defeated incumbent Bob Bennett in a 2010 Utah state convention.
+The movement’s most prominent figures, such as Senator Ted Cruz, have won office in open primaries where there were no incumbents.

 McConnell spent $9.2 million through April 30 but still had $10.1 million cash on hand.
 Beyond the typical TV spending, he has invested stoutly in retail politics, mobilizing precinct captains in most of the state’s roughly 3,600 precincts.